Birth date: June 25, 1972

 Has been held in the Libyan city of Zintan since his capture in November 2011.

-Timeline: August 2008 - Announces in a speech that he is withdrawing from politics, "I have decided not to intervene in state affairs."
+August 2008 - Announces in a speech on state television that he is withdrawing from politics, "I have decided not to intervene in state affairs."

 August 2009 - Gadhafi escorts released Lockerbie bomber Abdelbaset Ali Mohmed al Megrahi on a private plane back to Libya.